telerik/justmock-docs/getting-started/api-basics/arrange.md

 >Note that verifying that the `Remove` method has been actually called is done through **`Mock.Assert`**.
 You can learn more about the assertion functionalities of JustMock in the [Asserting Occurrence]({%slug justmock/basic-usage/asserting-occurrence%}) help topic.

+## Matchers

+Matchers let you ignore passing actual values as arguments used in mocks.
+Instead, they give you the possibility to pass just an expression that satisfies the argument type or expected value range.
+For example, if a method accepts string as a first parameter, you don’t need to pass a specific string like "Camera", instead you can use `Arg.IsAny<string>()`.

+There are 3 types of matchers supported in JustMock:

+1. **Arg.IsAny<[Type]>()**: Can be used to arrange a call that matches any value of the specified type.
+1. **Arg.IsInRange([FromValue : int], [ToValue : int], [RangeKind])**: Lets you arrange a call that matches a specific range of values.
+The range can be inclusive or exclusive.
+1. **Arg.Matches&lt;T&gt;(Expression&lt;Predicate&lt;T&gt;&gt; expression)**: Allows you to specify your own matching expression.

+**Example 6** shows a simple usage of the matchers - it demonstrates how you can arrange the behavior of a method no matter of the specific argument values passed to it.

+#### [C#] Example 6: Arrange method using Matchers

+{{region justmock-getting-started-basics-arrange_5}}

+    // The HasInventory method will always return true when invoked with any string and any int values for its parameters.
+    Mock.Arrange(() => warehouse.HasInventory(Arg.IsAny<string>(), Arg.IsAny<int>())).Returns(true);
+{{endregion}}

+>For more details and examples of how you can use matchers, refer to the [Matchers]({%slug justmock/basic-usage/matchers%}) help topic.

 ## Raise

 The `Raise` method enables you to raise an event so that you can ensure that the event is working as expected and the logic properly handles it.